OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Demos/01 Office Add-in using React/README.md

     ![Show taskpane command in ribbon](./README_assets/ShowTaskpaneCommand.png)

-1. Click on the **Show Taskpane** button to bring up your Office add-in in a task pane.
+1. Click on the **Show Taskpane** button to bring up your Office Add-in in a task pane.
 It should say "Welcome to app!" with an Angular logo below it.

     ![Add-in after initially loading](./README_assets/AddinInit.png)